raviqqe/stak/examples/http-server/README.md

 # HTTP server

-This example shows how to change behaviour of an HTTP server dynamically embedding a Scheme script.
+This example shows how to change behavior of an HTTP server dynamically embedding a Scheme script.

 ## Usage